Updated: 03.01.2023

 The $slug variable will be formatted to the $file variable.
 The code then will re-assign the $file variable with the apply_filters function.
 Since the value passed to the apply_filters hook name is not valid, the $file variable is not modified.

-Finally, the code will check if the $file exists using file_exists function and then will include the $file.
+Finally, the code will check if the $file exists using file_exists function, and then will include the $file.
 With this condition, we are able to supply a path traversal payload to include a local arbitrary .php file.

-The patch in OceanWP
+The patch in the OceanWP theme

-Since this issue is mainly because the code tries to include some part of the file path from user input, the developer decided to applied basename function on the $slug variable.
+Since this issue is mainly because the code tries to include some part of the file path from user input, the developer decided to apply basename function on the $slug variable.
 The patch can be found here :

-15-02-2022 – We found the vulnerability and reached out to the theme vendor.
+15-02-2023 – We found the vulnerability and reached out to the theme vendor.

-22-022022 – OceanWP theme version 3.4.2 published to patch the reported issues.
+22-022023 – OceanWP theme version 3.4.2 was published to patch the reported issues.

 27-02-2023 – Added the vulnerabilities to the Patchstack vulnerability database.